Nursery Admission Interview Questions for Preschool Child

 Find out the questions they ask so that you can prepare your child.

 2. Keep an Eye Out for Peers

-If there are other kids around who are going through the same process, have play dates with them.
-Your child will be more comfortable at the school when her friend is around.
+If other kids are going through the same process, have play dates with them.
+Your child will be more comfortable at school when her friend is around.

 3. Take Her through the Basics

 Set some time to sit with your child and review the questions.
 Make it fun and playful; she will start warming up to it.